CMSD and Charter School Sponsorship

 Sponsors have legal obligations to provide sufficient technical assistance and oversight and monitoring.
 Sponsors must ensure that the schools meet all legally mandated fiscal, academic, and operational requirements.

 CMSD currently sponsors 11 charter schools.
 Nine of these are part of the Breakthrough Schools Network.
 CMSD also sponsors Stonebrook Montessori and Promise Academy, a dropout recovery school.

 Thank you for your interest in charter school sponsorship with CMSD.

 Our 2017-18 applications for new schools, replications schools, and schools wishing to transfer sponsorship will be released in June 2017.
 We recently made some changes to our application, including a revamped parent and community engagement section.
-If you are interested in seeing a past sponsorship application, go here.

 The CMSD application for the 2017-18 cycle can be found below.
 If you have any questions, please contact Stephanie Klupinski (Stephanie.Klupinski@clevelandmetroschools.org).

 The Application Timeline for the 2017-18 cycle is as follows:

 Please also note that recent changes in Ohio law may impact whether CMSD can sponsor new or additional schools.
 All sponsors in Ohio are evaluated annually by the Ohio Department of Education through a sponsor performance review.
 The results of the review must be published between October 1 and October 15 of each year.
 Sponsors that are rated ineffective are prohibited from sponsoring new or additional schools during the time the sponsor is rated ineffective.
 CMSD’s current rating is ineffective based on the results published on October 15, 2016.
 While CMSD fully intends to improve its next rating and become eligible once more to sponsor new schools, and on the basis of that determination is issuing this RFP, prospective applicants are advised of the uncertainty of the current situation.